fbpx

 When Good Grades Break Bad!

-The Report Card by Andrew Clements touches on a lot of hot topics that can bring about some lively class discussions.
+The Report Card by Andrew Clements touches on many hot topics that could spark some lively class discussions.
 It is a great book to use in your classroom or homeschool for a whole class novel study, small book groups, or individual book studies.

-We read a lot of books about the underdog, the kid fighting learning problems or disabilities in some way and they are fantastic in helping students gain empathy towards others that may struggle in different ways than we do.
-The Report Card flips the narrative and discusses what it may be like to be the smartest kid in class.
+We read many books about the underdog, the kid fighting learning problems or disabilities in some way.
+They are fantastic in helping students gain empathy towards others who may struggle in different ways than we do.
+The Report Card flips the narrative and discusses the feeling of being the smartest kid in class.
 What stigma does that give a student?
 How might it make them feel as much as an outcast as the student with a learning disability?

 See what people are saying about The Report Card Novel Study by The Teaching Bank!